Adult-Gerontology Acute Care Nurse Practitioner

 The adult-gerontology acute care nurse practitioner (AGACNP) provides advanced practice nursing care to individuals who suffer from acute health episodes requiring complex care in the inpatient, acute care setting.
 The type of healthcare settings that acute care nurse practitioners commonly practice include the intensive care and trauma settings, acute care subspecialties such as neurology, pulmonology, and nephrology.
 Most AGACNP are employed in the acute care settings such as hospitals and medical centers or within a specialty practice.

-The Master of Science in Nursing (MSN) program, with the ACNP specialty, is a very notable and recognized nursing program throughout South Florida.
+The Master of Science in Nursing (MSN) program, with the AGACNP specialty, is a very notable and recognized nursing program throughout South Florida.
 Through this program you will:

 - Experience personalized attention from faculty to ensure grasp of course curriculum

 - Work with professional patients to gain hands-on experience with clinical exams such as the pelvic and prostate exams

 - Have classes one day a week in order to fit your busy schedule

 - Be eligible to sit for Adult Gerontology Acute Care Nurse Practitioner certification exam (ANCC, AANP and American Association of Critical Care Nurses)